← Back to ResourcesBreed Comparisons

 • Sometimes Degenerative Myelopathy

-Temperament: high-energy + intelligent + herding-driven (BOTH parents are herding breeds).
-NOT a calm or easygoing mix.
-Often vocal, sometimes nippy with running kids/pets.
+Temperament: high-energy, intelligent, and herding-driven.
+Both parents are herding breeds.
+This is not a calm or easygoing mix.
+Often vocal, sometimes nippy with running kids and pets.

-Calgary availability: rare in Calgary rescues.
-Sometimes appears as backyard breeder offering ($800–$2,500).
+Calgary availability: rare in rescues.
+Sometimes shows up as a backyard breeder offering at $800 to $2,500.

 Red flags:

-• “Mini Auggie” or “Toy Auggie” marketing for very small dogs (often dwarfism + miniaturization combined = compounded health risks)
+• “Mini Auggie” or “Toy Auggie” marketing for very small dogs (dwarfism plus miniaturization stacks health risks)

-• Backyard breeders without health testing of either parent
+• Backyard breeders without health testing on either parent

-• “Designer” pricing without Embark genetic testing, OFA hip clearances, MDR1 testing
+• “Designer” pricing without Embark genetic testing, OFA hip clearances, or MDR1 testing

-Adoption alternative: if you want a small herding-style dog, consider adopting either parent breed individually from Calgary rescues, OR look for a single Aussiedoodle or Corgipoo (Poodle moderates herding intensity).
-The Mini Auggie mix is rare enough in rescue that waiting for the right individual is impractical for most Calgary adopters.
+Adoption alternative: if you want a small herding-style dog, adopt either parent breed from a Calgary rescue.
+Or look at an Aussiedoodle or Corgipoo.
+Poodle ancestry moderates herding intensity.
+The Mini Auggie mix is rare enough in rescue that waiting for the right one is impractical for most Calgary adopters.

-Corgi: 45–60 min daily exercise + mental enrichment.
-Calm in home between exercise sessions.
+Corgi: 45 to 60 min of daily exercise plus mental enrichment.
+Calm in the home between sessions.
 Family-companion temperament.
-Herding drive present but moderate.
+Herding drive is present but moderate.

-Mini Aussie: 60–90+ min daily exercise + significant mental enrichment essential.
-Often pacing/restless in home without adequate exercise.
-Working dog temperament — sometimes intense even in miniature size.
+Mini Aussie: 60 to 90+ min of daily exercise plus significant mental enrichment.
+Often paces or gets restless indoors without it.
+Working dog temperament, sometimes intense even at miniature size.

-Calgary apartment fit: Corgi possible with comprehensive commitment.
-Mini Aussie challenging — apartment Mini Aussies often develop neurotic behaviors without adequate exercise.
+Calgary apartment fit: Corgi is possible with full commitment.
+Mini Aussie is challenging.
+Apartment Mini Aussies often develop neurotic behaviours without enough exercise.

-Calgary winter fit: both have double coats that handle cold reasonably.
-Mini Aussie better suited to extended Calgary winter outdoor activity.
-Corgi has slip risk for long-backed dog.
+Calgary winter fit: both have double coats that handle cold well.
+The Mini Aussie is better suited to long winter outdoor activity.
+The Corgi has slip risk thanks to the long-backed dwarf body.

-Bottom line: for Calgary working professional with limited daily exercise time, Corgi often better fit.
-For active outdoorsy Calgary owner with mountain lifestyle (hiking, skiing, biking), Mini Aussie often better fit.
+The takeaway: for a Calgary working professional with limited daily exercise time, a Corgi fits better.
+For an active outdoorsy Calgary owner with a mountain lifestyle (hiking, skiing, biking), a Mini Aussie fits better.

 Health: IVDD vs MDR1 (the breed-defining concerns)

-Both have a single dominant medical concern that defines lifelong management.
+Both breeds have a single dominant medical concern that defines lifelong management.
 Different mechanisms, different costs.

-• Caused by dwarfism gene (chondrodysplasia) producing abnormal disc cartilage
+• Caused by the dwarfism gene (chondrodysplasia) producing abnormal disc cartilage

 • Lifelong prevention protocols (no jumping, ramps, weight management)